-Coronary artery bypass surgery, also called as coronary artery bypass graft (CABG, pronounced "cabbage") surgery, heart bypass or bypass surgery, is performed to restore blood flow by surgically intervening to an obstructed coronary artery.
-It uses blood vessels taken from another part of the patient’s body to bypass blocked or narrowed coronary arteries.
-By creating this new pathway, it improves blood and oxygen flow to the patient’s heart muscle.
+Coronary artery bypass surgery, also known as coronary artery bypass graft (CAGB, pronounced ‘cabbage’) surgery, heart bypass or bypass surgery, is performed to restore blood flow by surgically treating a heart with an obstructed coronary artery.
+It uses blood vessels taken from another part of the patient’s body to bypass blocked or narrowed coronary arteries, improving blood and oxygen flow to the patient’s heart muscle by creating new pathways.

-Patients may have severe chest pain caused by narrowing of several arteries and vessels cannot provide muscles enough blood and oxygen even during a light exercises or at rest.
-Although angioplasty is the first considered treatment, for some types of blockages, coronary bypass surgery may be the best option.
+Patients may have experienced severe chest pains caused by the narrowing of several arteries and vessels, and their heart may have difficulty providing enough blood and oxygen for their body even at times of light exercise or at rest.
+Although angioplasty is likely to be considered first, for some types of blockage coronary bypass surgery may be the best option in such situations as:

-Neither surgery nor endovascular treatment techniques does not cure the underlying heart disease that caused blockages in the first place.
-These treatment modalities are basically treating the outcome of the underlying condition.
+Neither surgeries or endovascular treatments cure the underlying heart disease which caused the blockages in the first place.
+These treatments treat only the outcome of the underlying condition.

 Patients will be asleep during the operation.
 The surgery takes 3-6 hours and requires general anesthesia.
 The duration depends on the procedures that need to performed and complexity of the patient’s case.

 After the surgery patients needs to rest in the intensive care unit for a few days (1or 2 days depending the patient’s case)

 What Happens After My CABG?

 - It doesn’t matter how effective and efficient the treatment modality is, lifestyle changes are still a necessary part of the treatment after surgery.
 Medications will become patients’ routine after coronary bypass surgery to lower their blood cholesterol, reduce the risk of developing a blood clot and help their heart function as well as possible.